shriprem/StayAwake_NPP_Plugin/README.md

 After installing the StayAwake plugin, click on **Plugins » StayAwake » Show StayAwake Panel** menu option to start the utility.

-## See Also
-StayAwake is also available as a [standalone application](https://github.com/shriprem/StayAwake).
-This version can be useful if you are not a Notepad++ user.

 <a href='https://ko-fi.com/S6S417WICS' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi5.png?v=6' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>